SNStatComp/rtrim/README.md

 ```
 After working through one of these vignettes, we advise users to have a look atthe help file of `rtrim`'s main function by typing `?trim`.
 Also, to get a feel of how the package works one can browse through the help files by following thelinks under the `see also` sections in each help file.

+### Release planning

+Version 1.0.2 will be uploaded to CRAN on 31 march 2017.

+See the [NEWS](pkg/NEWS) file for a list of updates.

 ### Install the development version

 Sometimes we release a beta version for public testing.

+**Current Beta Version:** 1.02

 Beta versions can be installed as follows.

 1. If you are a Windows user, first install [Rtools](https://cran.r-project.org/bin/windows/Rtools/).
 2. Open an R session, and issue the following commands.